IOT-1day-discovery/IOT-1day-discovery/README.md

 ```

 ## iotfw-tool
-`iotfw-tool` is the tool used to crawl and extract information about files in extracted firmware images.
+`iotfw-tool` is the tool used to crawl and extract information about files in unpacked firmware images.
 List of available actions with basic description can be obtained by running:
 ```
 ./iotfw-tool --help
 ```